Mistakes to Avoid When Making Mashed Potatoes

-The Thanksgiving spread isn't complete without a bowl of buttery, fluffy mashed potatoes.
-It's a simple dish with few ingredients, but it's the smaller details that can make or break this classic side.
-This is the time to make sure you're doing them right.
+No Thanksgiving spread is complete without a bowl of buttery, fluffy mashed potatoes.
+It’s a simple dish with few ingredients, but it’s the details that can make or break this classic side dish.
+This is the time to make sure you’re doing them right.
 These are the common mistakes to avoid to ensure success.

 1. Using the wrong type of potato.